 Last weekend, which happened to be the coldest weekend of the year in Florida, we packed our bags full of warm clothes and loaded Dustin’s truck with what seemed like the entire Cabela’s catalog.
 And off we went to answer all of our camping questions.
 Oh the unknowns.
 The suspense and excitement.

 We’re now back from our camping trip, so obviously we survived (yay!).

 Friend, we did so much more than just survive.

 We loved every single minute of our time “roughing it” in the woods.
 The kids loved spending the cold nights by the carefully constructed fire.
 We loved the quiet simplicity that came from spending time in the woods, away from the hustle and bustle of city life.
 We stood in awe of the white-tailed deer that grazed near our campground in the early morning hours, and we took deep breaths–the kind of breaths that may only be taken when you’re outside the city–during our afternoon hikes.

-As you can see from the vlog, I prepped most of our food ahead of time.
+I prepped most of our food ahead of time.
 I didn’t want to chop veggies or form hamburger patties, or even whisk eggs, so I decided that prepping as much as possible in advance was the way to go.
 We packed a large cooler with Applegate hot dogs, berries, cut pineapple and veggies, dips (cashew cheese and hummus), pre-made turkey sandwiches, tuna, pre-formed hamburger patties, and chickpea salad.

 I’m going to share more about our real food-style camping adventure, such as the food we packed and what I learned from this trip (as far as enjoying real food while camping, yet still enjoying the full camping experience) in a future blogpost–similar to this recent vacation post.